Bonaire: Main population centres

 The star on Bonaire's flag has six points, representing the six original settlements.
-Due to population growth and building expansion, five of them have grown together with the capital Kralendijk.
-Only Rincon, the oldest settlement on the island, located in the northern half, remained an independent village.
+Due to population growth and building expansion, five of them have grown together with the capital Kralendijk (with over 26,000 inhabitants at the start of 2025, including the new districts).
+Only Rincon, the oldest settlement on the island, located in the northern half with some 1,900 inhabitants, remains an independent village.
 In addition to these nuclei, a number of new districts have been added over the years.
 Behind Kralendijk, against the hill, are the Republiek and Santa Barbara districts.
 Behind Santa Barbara, on the coast, is the luxurious new district of Sabadeco (Santa Barbara Development Corporation).
 Beyond the airport, in the direction of the salt flats, is the neighbourhood of Belnem, named after Harry Belafonte.
-The population of as 2017 is distributed in the old towns and districts as follows:
+The population as of 2017 is distributed in the old towns and districts as follows: